mb0/xelf-go/doc/modules.md

 Modules are just qualified object literal values, but as concept a language extension mechanism.
 Modules are unique per program and cannot have themselves as (indirect) dependency.

+Module names must be simple keys that are unique within the parent file.

 Loaders locate, load and cache raw module sources by url.
 Sources are program independent and represented either as ast or as program specific setup hook.